Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/Ray-Tracing-Path-Tracing.md

 * **Limit Max**

+## Path tracing and Light sources

+Due to the fundamentally different nature of Path Tracing, light sources are queried differently.
+To support this, the path tracer needs to build some additional data structures that contain light source information.
+These data structures limit the maximum number of lights that can be evaluated in local neighborhoods.
+In the current implementation, there are two such data structures.

+The first one is the [Ray Tracing Light Cluster](Ray-Tracing-Light-Cluster.md).
+It is used to resolve the lights around a specific point.
+The maximum number of lights per cell in this cluster can be increased if necessary.

+The second one is the Path Tracing light list, an internal data structure used to capture all light sources relevant to a specific path segment.
+If too many light sources are close to each other, they might not all fit in the light list.
+This might result in artifacts.
+To remove these artifacts, you can change the `PathTracingMaxLightCount` setting through the [HDRP Config mechanism](https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@latest/index.html?subfolder=/manual/HDRP-Config-Package.html).

 ## Limitations

 This section contains information on the limitations of HDRP's path tracing implementation.
 Mainly, this is a list of features that HDRP supports in its rasterized render pipeline, but not in its path-traced render pipeline.